parallaxtv/ParallaxTV/README.md

 We are actively looking for feedback from:

-- Jellyfin users
+* Jellyfin users
-- Anime fans
+* Anime fans
-- Self-hosting enthusiasts
+* Self-hosting enthusiasts
-- Media server operators
+* Media server operators
+* Desktop application users

-Please use GitHub Issues and Discussions to share feedback.
+Please use GitHub Issues and Discussions to share feedback, report bugs, and suggest features.

 ---

 ## Disclaimer

-ParallaxTV is an independent project and is not affiliated with the Jellyfin Project.
+ParallaxTV is an independent community project and is not affiliated with, endorsed by, or officially connected to the Jellyfin Project.

 Jellyfin is a trademark of the Jellyfin Project.